Butternut Squash Stuffed Shells

-The creamy butternut filling for these stuffed pasta shells is lightened up with a secret ingredient.
+The creamy butternut filling for these butternut squash stuffed shells is lightened up with a secret ingredient.
 Plus, brown butter alfredo sauce!
 Need I say more?

 It’s the middle of October, and I am ready for the fall season.
-This past week it was in the high 80’s most days, and I know I shouldn’t be complaining about this.
-California weather is certainly nothing to complain about.
-But I’m ready to feel a chill in the air, ready to wear boots and sweaters, ready to spend afternoons snuggling in and drinking hot cocoa with the kids.
+I’m ready to feel a chill in the air, ready to wear boots and sweaters, ready to spend afternoons snuggling in and drinking hot cocoa with the kids.

-This weekend was a tiny bit better, as there was a breeze in the air and our high temperatures were in the 70’s rather than the 80’s.
-I’ve been craving soup lately, and this weekend it was finally cool enough that I made one of our favorite butternut squash soups.
+I’ve been craving soup and this weekend it was finally cool enough that I made one of our favorite butternut squash soup recipes.
 Our other favorite is this winter soup, full of squash, potatoes, and leeks.

-We’ve been getting lots of butternut squash in our farm box, and I’ve had to get creative with how to use it.
-Sometimes I’ll toss cubes of squash with some olive oil, salt, and pepper, and roast it.
-Hannah loves eating roasted squash for dinner.
+We’ve been getting lots of squash in our farm box, and I’ve had to get creative with how to use it like my butternut squash lasagna.
+Sometimes I’ll just toss cubes of squash with some olive oil, salt, and pepper, and we will have roasted butternut squash as a side dish.

-These stuffed shells are another favorite way to enjoy butternut squash.
-I’ve used a secret ingredient in these shells to lighten up the filling – cottage cheese.
-The cottage cheese blends in with the squash, adds some creaminess, and I find that I hardly know it’s there when I’m eating these shells.
+This butternut squash recipe is another favorite way to enjoy butternut squash.
+In this recipe, cottage cheese is a shortcut that blends in with the squash, adds some creaminess, and I find that I hardly know it’s there when I’m eating these shells.
 If cottage cheese is just not your thing, go ahead and substitute ricotta.

-Prepping these Butternut Squash Stuffed Shells with Brown Butter Alfredo Sauce involve a few steps, but they are all relatively simple.
-First you’ll want to peel and chop your butternut squash, and you can find a great step by step tutorial on how to do that here.
+Prepping these Butternut Squash Stuffed Shells involves a few steps, but they are all relatively simple.
+First, you’ll want to peel and chop your butternut squash into half-inch cubes.

-You’ll place the chopped squash in a baking dish, toss it with some olive oil, garlic, and Italian seasoning, and roast it in your oven until tender.
+You’ll place the chopped squash in a baking dish, toss it with some olive oil, garlic, and Italian seasoning, and roast it in your oven at 425 degrees F until tender.

 While the squash roasts, boil the jumbo shells and make the brown butter alfredo sauce.
 This creamy sauce starts with brown butter and fresh sage, and ends with Parmesan cheese and a dash of nutmeg.
 It’s a delicious complement to the creamy mashed butternut squash.
 You’ll mix some of the sauce into the mashed squash and pour the rest on top of the shells before baking.